geochrist/dctk/INSTALL.md

   pre-processed to work with the liberty_parser installed earlier.
   Please see dctk/etc/preprocess_nangate/ for scripts.

+  Since the contest will be focusing on only inverters and buffers, remove all cells except inverters and buffers.
+(A copy of a resulting file is in $DIR/test/buf_inv.lib and used by $DIR/etc/runme.nangate.)

-  The HSPICE models possibly corresponding to the Library are available from the OpenROAD-Utilities repository.
+  The SPICE models possibly corresponding to the Library are available from the OpenROAD-Utilities repository (see below).

 ### OpenROAD-Utilities